-It is believed that the name may have been derived from the Choctaw Indians.
+It is believed that the name may have come from the Choctaw Indians.

-This breed has been primarily bred for its work and not for appearance so uniformity varies throughout the breed.
-One primary characteristic that helps make this breed unique is webbing that is located between its toes.
-While the dog is known for it's hunting very rarely does it actually catch and hold.
-The nature and size of the breed has that more often it will trap its prey and hold them in place without touching them by using direct eye contact, lateral shifting and its unique bark much in the way herding breeds control their flock.
+This breed has been primarily bred for its work and not for appearance, so uniformity varies throughout the breed.
+One primary characteristic that helps make this breed unique is webbing located between its toes.
+While the dog is known for hunting, it rarely catches and holds its prey.
+Because of the nature and size of the breed, more often, it will trap its prey and hold them in place without touching them by using direct eye contact, lateral shifting, and its unique bark, much in the way herding breeds control their flock.

 Another unique trait of the breed is they often maintain the Merle genetic trait.
-This same trait was historically expressed in the American Pit Bull Terrier and as such coupled with both breeds hunting nature many thought it would be good to breed the two breeds together.
-This breeding later resulted in what is now known as the Catahoula Bulldog and is the subject of much confusion about the purity of Merle Pit Bulls by those who are ignorant of the historical nature of Merle in the history to the Pit Bull breed.
-In addition to ignorance this myth of impurity has been perpetuated by many biased individuals and due to inside politics resulting in changed standards in 2005 in the Registration industry by the UKC and ADBA in the Pit Bull community.
-These misleading stories have hurt the Merle Pit Bull and have sought to rob the breed of an important part of its history.
+This same trait was historically expressed in the American Pit Bull Terrier, and as such, coupled with both breeds hunting nature, many thought it would be good to breed the two breeds together.
+This breeding later resulted in what is now known as the Catahoula Bulldog and is the subject of much confusion about the purity of Merle Pit Bulls by those ignorant of Merle's historical nature in the history of the Pit Bull breed.
+Many biased individuals have perpetuated this myth of impurity.
+Due to inside politics in 2005, the UKC and ADBA changed their standards for the Pit Bull breed.
+The attempted whitewash of history has hurt the Merle Pit Bull and has sought to rob the breed of an essential part of its history.